Angmar2722/Angmar2722.github.io/_posts/2021-10-4-solving-the-extended-hidden-number-problem.md

 $$ \therefore k = \sum_{i=0}^{25} = 48 * 2^{8i} \ + \ \sum_{i=0}^{25} n_i \ * \ 2^{8i} $$

-Great, now we have an expression for the nonce `k`!
+Great, now we have an expression for the nonce `k`.